Picovoice/rhino/README.md

 - using deep neural networks trained in real-world environments.
 - compact and computationally-efficient.
 It is perfect for IoT.
-- cross-platform: Raspberry Pi, BeagleBone, Android, iOS, Linux (x86_64), Mac (x86_64), Windows (x86_64), and web browsers are supported.
-Additionally, enterprise customers have access to the ARM Cortex-M SDK.
+- cross-platform:
+  - Arm Cortex-M, STM32, PSoC, Arduino, and i.MX RT
+  - Raspberry Pi, NVIDIA Jetson Nano, and BeagleBone
+  - Android and iOS
+  - Chrome, Safari, Firefox, and Edge
+  - Linux (x86_64), macOS (x86_64, arm64), and Windows (x86_64)
 - self-service.
-Developers can train custom models using [Picovoice Console](https://picovoice.ai/console/).
+Developers can train custom contexts using [Picovoice Console](https://picovoice.ai/console/).

 ## Table of Contents